top of page

 Millet oil of Kate Field, American author and close friend of Trollope, circa 1881

-Friends, Colleagues, Contemporaries
+Trollope's Friends, Colleagues, and Contemporaries

 Reverend Charles Longley, Archbishop of York and Canterbury, Headmaster of Harrow School during Trollope's last two years at school (1831-3).